 You will also need your email address to retrieve your username or reset your password should you forget them.

 TAFE SA may contact you by email with information about enrolment or other details should you receive an offer.

 It is important that you have regular access to the email address you provide, so you should not use a school email address or an email address that belongs to someone else.
 The application is not designed to support someone applying on your behalf, such as teachers, job network or TAFE SA support staff.

-You can get a free web-based email account through online providers such as Gmail, Hotmail and Yahoo, or by searching online.
+You can get a free web-based email account through online providers such as Gmail, Outlook and Yahoo, or by searching online.

 Your responsibilities as an applicant